 Our annual fundraising Newsletter went out in December and has had a great response.
-If you did not receive it in the mail, you can read it online here.
-It details our mission accomplishments in 2018, plans for 2019, lists of volunteers and donors, as well as a salute to four special women who have significantly impacted the efforts to preserve Chiwaukee Prairie.
-The dollar-for-dollar match for all donations from individuals continues until February 15, 2019.
+If you did not get it in the mail, you can read it online by clicking here.
+It details our mission accomplishments in 2019, plans for 2020, lists of volunteers and donors, as well as expressions of kinship between humans and Chiwaukee Prairie.
+The dollar for dollar match up to $20,000 from individuals continues until January 31, 2020.

 If you would like to be notified about additional workday opportunities, plant scouting opportunities or plant identification walks, please email firstname.lastname@example.org.

 Workday cancellations will be posted on our website and Facebook by 8 AM on scheduled workdays.
 If you are unsure whether a workday will take place, please use good judgment when deciding whether to attend.